Honda completes unique wind tunnel - ExBulletin

 When I started 30 years ago, very few people actually cared about aerodynamics, says Mike Unger, head of Honda America's full-scale wind tunnel division.
 I said while doing so.
 Now everyone wants to talk to me.

-New Interest: Although the history of wind tunnel testing goes back many years, the recent emphasis on improving fuel efficiency has brought a new wave of interest to the field.
+Renewed interest: Although the history of wind tunnel testing goes back many years, in recent years an increased focus on improving fuel efficiency has brought a new wave of interest to the field.

 Honda has three full-scale wind tunnels near its world headquarters, as well as several smaller test facilities around the world for testing scale models.
-But in 2015, Honda, which for decades had sent its own U.S.-based personnel, vehicles and tools around the world for wind tunnel testing or booked time at third-party-owned facilities in the U.S. began considering building wind tunnels in North America as well.
+But in 2015, after decades of sending its own U.S.-based personnel, vehicles and tools around the world for wind tunnel testing or reserving time at third-party-owned facilities in the U.S., Honda has begun considering building a wind tunnel in North America.

 Behold, HALO: The result is HALO, unveiled in 2022 at a 110,000 square foot facility in East Liberty, Ohio.

 To make that happen, the company gathered Honda team members, wind tunnel expedition warriors with decades of combined experience in the world's most advanced research facilities, and asked them how they could do it better.
-Among their main requests was the need for better and faster communication with the designers and manufacturers of the cars they were testing.
+Chief among their requests was the need for better and faster communication with the designers and manufacturers of the vehicles they tested.
 To facilitate this, HALO is located directly across from the Honda Development Center and only a 10-minute drive from two manufacturing plants (including the Marysville, Ohio, facility where Honda has been building cars since 1982).
 Strategically located at a distance.

 WIND TESTED, HONDA APPROVED: All new Honda passenger car models undergo extensive aerodynamic and acoustic testing during the design phase, and further changes are often made during the manufacturing process.
 Race cars, on the other hand, are tested primarily to manage the downforce created by passing air.